dapper91/pydantic-xml/docs/source/pages/data-binding/aliases.rst

 Aliased fields
 **************

-``pydantic`` library allows to set an alias for a field that is used during serialization/deserialization instead of field name. ``pydantic-xml`` respects field aliases too:
+``pydantic`` library allows to set the alias for a field that is used during serialization/deserialization instead of the field name. ``pydantic-xml`` respects field aliases too:

 .. grid:: 2
     :gutter: 2